 - Extra contact lenses, solution, back-up pair of glasses if needed - Plenty of sunscreen and mosquito repellant (DEET) - Medications: can buy almost everything here, but may be convenient to have your own supply of medications you use frequently.
-Benadryl is not sold in Kenya, so if you use this regularly, bring your own. - Headlamp (power outages are common) - Scrubs (several pairs available at house, bring more if you plan to go to the operating room on the Obstetrics/Gynaecology service) - Raincoat - Warm clothes for cold nights - Athletic shoes for weekend trips, everyday walking shoes, work shoes. - Digital camera with extra memory - USB Flash Drive - Power adapters and voltage converters (British 3 prong outlets- house has a few universal power strips that accept US plugs). - Fun reading books (no large bookstores in Naivasha) - Snacks you can't live without (granola bars are hard to find here) - Camping/fishing gear may come in handy - Earplugs (a nearby house has loud guard dogs that bark all night)
+Benadryl is not sold in Kenya, so if you use this regularly, bring your own.
+Peptobismo tabs are also not easy to find and are very helpful for preventing travelers diarrhea. - Headlamp (power outages are common) - Scrubs (several pairs available at house, bring more if you plan to go to the operating room on the Obstetrics/Gynaecology service) - Raincoat - Warm clothes for cold nights - Athletic shoes for weekend trips, everyday walking shoes, work shoes. - Digital camera with extra memory - USB Flash Drive - Power adapters and voltage converters (British Type G 3 prong outlets- house has a few universal power strips that accept US plugs). - Fun reading books (no large bookstores in Naivasha) - Snacks you can't live without (granola bars and cheesy snacks are hard to find here) - Camping/fishing gear may come in handy (if you have a specific adventure in mind check in with the chief as some equipment is already at the resident house or could easily be borrowed) - Earplugs (a nearby house has loud guard dogs that bark all night) - Portable external phone charger - Binoculars (for wildlife viewing) - Athletic clothes and shoes (for playing soccer or touch rugby, or even gym)